What is Perjeta?

 radiation treatment in your chest area.

 Do not use Perjeta if you are pregnant.
 It can cause birth defects or death to the unborn baby.
-You may need to have a negative pregnancy test before starting this treatment.
-Use effective birth control to prevent pregnancy while you are using Perjeta and for at least 7 months after your last dose.
-This is especially important if you also use trastuzumab.
-Tell your doctor if you become pregnant during treatment or within 7 months after your treatment ends.
+Use effective birth control to prevent pregnancy while you are using pertuzumab with trastuzumab, and for at least 7 months after your treatment ends.
+Tell your doctor right away if you become pregnant.

 How is Perjeta given?